2022 University of California academic workers' strike: Reactions

 At UC Davis, the Teamsters Local 2010 and California Nurses Association spoke in solidarity with the academic workers.
-The Council of UC Faculty Associations is also supporting the strike.
+The Council of UC Faculty Associations is also supported the strike.

 U.S. Senator Bernie Sanders and Congresswoman Alexandria Ocasio-Cortez both tweeted in support of the academic workers.
 A group of California members of the U.S. House of Representatives, including Katie Porter, sent a letter to the UC president expressing their support for the workers.

 The Los Angeles Times published an editorial in support of the workers before the strike began, concluding "...these academic workers play such a critical role and deserve to earn enough to pay for basic needs".
 The California Coalition for Public Higher Education wrote an op-ed in CalMatters calling for the unions to agree to mediation, concerned about the overall impact to the UC budget if workers' demands were met.

 After the December 16 tentative agreement, Governor Gavin Newsom stated he was "relieved" by the deal but called the strike "a preview of things to come," as a state budget agreement that provided five years of annual increases to UC funding, he said, would most likely pay for the added costs pertaining to the agreements.

 Impact

 The strike disrupted grading and classes right before final exams, as well as fully stopping most research.
 Some professors canceled classes and final exams in solidarity.
 Over 200 faculty members pledged to stop working, including withholding final grades, until the strike ends.
+As well, several academic and grading policies at several universities were temporarily suspended or altered in response to the situation.

 Two branches of the International Brotherhood of Teamsters approved about 53,000 United Parcel Service employees to not deliver packages to UC campuses for the duration of the strike.
 Construction workers at UC Berkeley, who are members of the International Union of Operating Engineers, International Brotherhood of Electrical Workers and Laborers’ International Union of North America, paused their work in solidarity.
 As a result, research laboratories at UC Berkeley were disrupted and had to shut down experiments due to shortage of materials.